Updated October 27, 2023

 When many global mutual funds and life insurance companies came to India, they tied up with banks to promote business.
 When banks with a tradition of providing good service endorse an investment product, it is more likely to be accepted by the customers.
 Aviva launched its life insurance products through Canara Bank before going out on its own and thus got a good customer base to work on.

-Other ways of referral marketing are seen in an automobile, oil retailing companies promoting credit cards, air conditioner firms promoting stabilizers.
+One can see other ways of referral marketing in automobiles, oil retailing companies promoting credit cards, and air conditioner firms promoting stabilizers.

 Steps to ensure better results with referral marketing